BinarCode/binarcode-boilerplate/README.md

 - [Flare](https://flareapp.io/projects): Flare is a tool tailored for Laravel.
 It monitors logs and alerts us over Slack if any exceptions are thrown.

+- [New Relic](https://newrelic.com/): New Relic is a comprehensive web application performance service that monitors the behavior of your server-side applications, tracks user experiences, and displays all the data in real-time.

 ## Push exceptions to the consumer

 When the system cannot recover from an exception that originates in the domain (business) layer, this exception is pushed up to the consumer layer.
 The consumer (which might be Controllers, Restify, Queued Jobs, or Commands) then decides whether to log the exception or return it to the client.
 This approach allows us to effectively manage exceptions and maintain stability.